art-vasilyev/demo-source-protect/README.md

 # Distributing python packages protected with Cython

-This is a sample application for demonstrationg how to protect app source code and distribute package.
+This is a sample application for demonstrating how to protect app source code and distribute package.
 All magic is in the ``setup.py`` file.

 ## Set up environment